OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 Try to retrieve the `apple-app-site-association` file from the server using the associated domains you got from the previous step.
 This file needs to be accessible via HTTPS, without any redirects, at `https://<domain>/apple-app-site-association` or `https://<domain>/.well-known/apple-app-site-association`.

-You can retrieve it yourself with your browser or use the [Apple App Site Association (AASA) Validator](https://branch.io/resources/aasa-validator/ "AASA").
+You can retrieve it yourself using your browser and navigating to `https://<domain>/apple-app-site-association`, `https://<domain>/.well-known/apple-app-site-association` or using Apple's CDN at `https://app-site-association.cdn-apple.com/a/v1/<domain>`.

+Alternatively, you can use the [Apple App Site Association (AASA) Validator](https://branch.io/resources/aasa-validator/ "AASA").
 After entering the domain, it will display the file, verify it for you and show the results (e.g. if it is not being properly served over HTTPS).
 See the following example from apple.com `https://www.apple.com/.well-known/apple-app-site-association`:

 <img src="Images/Chapters/0x06h/apple-app-site-association-file_validation.png" width="100%" />